 Independent assessments are also available to our Selection and Character Committee before it makes recommendations for appointment.

-You need to give details of 2 assessors on your application form.
+You need to give details of two assessors on your application form.
 It is your responsibility to nominate assessors who know you well, or for judicial roles know your work well, and can give a first-hand account of your abilities.
 Remember it is not about who you know – it is about the quality of the assessment.

 Who to choose